 For a long time I have used Goat Milk melt and pour soap bases.
 But have been slowly moving to more plant based products.

 Using Cinnamon and Oatmeal in a Bar Soap

-There are many benefits to adding cinnamon and oatmeal to a homemade soap recipe.
+There are many benefits to adding oatmeal to a homemade soap recipe.

 Oatmeal exfoliates the skin naturally.
 It helps to reduce skin irritation and itching.
 I find it to be perfect for my little ones and for my sensitive skin!

 What I really like about using a melt and pour soap is that is simple to make.
 Using lye in a homemade soap bar needs special safety processes.

 I have little ones at home and it is just too risky for me.

 The process for making this soap is as easy as setting up a double boiler, melting the soap base, and pouring the liquid into the soap molds.